Geometric Quantum Thermodynamic Engine under an Isothermal Operation: An Application of a Thouless Pumping: INTRODUCTION

+To make these statements concrete, we formulate a general superoperator framework for slowly and fast driven open quantum systems and derive the adiabatic expansion of the density matrix.
+We clarify the thermodynamic structure of work, heat, and entropy production in the isothermal setting and separate reversible and irreversible contributions explicitly.
+We then apply the theory to the Anderson impurity model under cyclic modulation of electrochemical potentials and level energies~\cite{Yoshii22,Yoshii13}, in the quasi-classical regime.

+The central message of this work is therefore conceptual: the geometric structure relevant for cyclic thermodynamics is not the BSN curvature itself, but the geometry of the steady-state manifold.
+The present engine exemplifies a class of reversible isothermal machines whose operation persists in the strict adiabatic limit, revealing a thermodynamic mechanism distinct from conventional geometric pumping.

 The organization of this paper is as follows.
-In Sec. \ref{sec:general}, we explain the setup and a geometric formulation for describing the heat engine under an adiabatic pumping process, including the descriptions of the first law of thermodynamics in our system.
-In Sec. \ref{sec:appli}, we apply our formulation to the Anderson model for a quantum dot coupled to two reservoirs within the wide-band approximation.
-In Sec .~\ref{sec:results}, we present our results based on the calculation for the Anderson model.
-Finally, in Sec. \ref{sec:conclusion} we summarize our results and perspectives with some discussions.
+In Sec.~\ref{sec:general}, we explain the setup and a geometric formulation for describing the heat engine under a slow modulation process, including the descriptions of the first law of thermodynamics in our system.
+In Sec.~\ref{sec:fast_modulation}, we formulate geometric thermodynamics in a fast modulation process.
+In Sec.~\ref{sec:appli}, we apply our formulation to the Anderson model for a quantum dot coupled to two reservoirs within the wide-band approximation.
+In Sec.~\ref{sec:results}, we present numerical results for the Anderson model.
+In Sec.~\ref{discussion}, we discuss the underlying physical mechanism of our geometric isothermal engine, contrasting it with conventional curvature-driven pumping, and explore its extensions to many-body correlation regimes and nonlinear transport.
+Finally, in Sec.~\ref{sec:conclusion}, we summarize our results and perspectives with some discussions.
+In Appendix \ref{app:slow-driving}, we briefly summarize the mathematical properties of our general framework.
+In Appendix \ref{app:proof_W_minus_one}, we prove that the work becomes positive in the fast modulation case.
 In Appendix \ref{app:eigen_modes}, we explicitly write the eigenvalues and eigenvectors of the Anderson model.
-In Appendix \ref{K-matrix}, we derive the transition matrix of a quantum master equation for the Anderson model.
-In Appendix \ref{app:cost}, we try to evaluate the cost of manipulating engines cyclically.
-In Appendix \ref{housekeeping}, we obtain the electric current under a cyclic modulation with the aid of the counting field.
+In Appendix \ref{app:high_T}, we develop the high-temperature expansion for our modulating systems.
+In Appendix \ref{app:proofs_efficiency}, we present the proofs for the signs of the work and the finite speed correction of the efficiency.